Biography: where I came from.

 to help clients work with stories for sensemaking and decision support.

-I helped with the formation of the IBM Cynefin Center in 2002 and its splitting off into
+During that time I assisted with the formation of the IBM Cynefin Center in 2002 and with its splitting off into

 the company that became Cognitive Edge.
-Until 2007, I was the group's Director of Research.
+From 2003 to 2007 I was Cognitive Edge's Director of Research.

-In that role I researched, designed, built, supported, used, and refined the SenseMaker software
+In that role I researched, designed, built, supported, and refined the SenseMaker software

 Third career plus: now with more independence!